rtCamp/Frappe-Manager/docs/getting-started/installation.md

     pipx install --force --python 3.13 git+https://github.com/rtcamp/frappe-manager@develop
     ```

-!!! note "`fm self update` will not move a dev build"
+!!! note "`fm self upgrade` will not move a dev build"
-    A dev build is ahead of the released version on PyPI, so `fm self update` reports it as up to date and leaves it alone rather than downgrade the CLI under benches a newer fm wrote.
+    A dev build is ahead of the released version on PyPI, so `fm self upgrade` reports it as up to date and leaves it alone rather than downgrade the CLI under benches a newer fm wrote.
 Re-run the install command above instead.

 ## Verify the install